Ligatus's teaching activities include courses at MA level and research degree supervision for MPhil and PhD students.

-Ligatus contributes to the curriculum at MA level by teaching two courses to the MA conservation course in Camberwell College of Arts:
+Ligatus contributed to the curriculum at MA level by teaching two courses to the MA conservation course in Camberwell College of Arts prior to its closure:

 - History of European Bookbinding - a week-long course delivered by Prof. Nicholas Pickwoad describing the development and typology of bookbinding in Europe.
 The course is followed by two weeks of hands-on work by the conservation students to a historic library where the students are trained on identifying and recording bindings.

 - Documentation for conservators - three lectures and three workshops on principles of conservation documentation using modern software tools.
 Emphasis is given in the value of online documentation and the potential of the Semantic Web for conservators.